 The number of Chinese immersion charter schools in this country is growing, fueled by the desire for parents and children to learn the most prevalent language spoken in the world today.
 Learn about the benefits of Chinese charter schools and which states are home to some of the pioneering campuses.

 Many education and business experts agree that Chinese is the language du jour if the United States hopes to compete in a global marketplace that is significantly dominated by the PRC.
 However, the number of students learning this language in school isn't adding up to what some perceive as the demand for more Mandarin-speaking Americans.
 To help create a more diverse climate, Chinese immersion charter schools are opening across the country, with hopes to teach children one of the most difficult languages at a very young age.
 We'll take a look at some of these charter schools, including those already in operation and those hoping to launch in the not-so-distant future.
+Here is an overview of this type of school.

 It is no secret that China has one of the most robust economies across the globe today.
 To compete with this country, most agree that we need to better understand them.
 According to an op-ed piece in Newsweek